Why So Many Indians Can't Decide

 Smart Move: Use Both RD and SIP Together

-The best personal finance strategy doesn't choose between safety and growth — it uses both intelligently.
+The best personal finance strategy does not choose between safety and growth.
+It uses both intelligently.
 Here's a practical framework many financial advisors follow:

 | Goal Type | Timeline | Recommended Instrument |